Matteo-Sperti/IoTomatoes/IoTomatoes_SupportPackage/README.md

 ### AmbientSimulator

-This python class simulates the ambient conditions of the field.
+This python class simulates the enviroment conditions of the field.
 It is used to test the IoT platform.
-It subscribes to the actuators' topics and modifies the ambient conditions accordingly.
+It subscribes to the actuators' topics and modifies the enviroment conditions accordingly.
-Moroever it add some noise to the ambient conditions to simulate the real conditions.
+Moroever it add some noise to the ambient variables to simulate the real conditions.

 **[Code >>](https://github.com/Matteo-Sperti/IoTomatoes_SupportPackage/src/AmbientSimulator.py)**